 30 January 2018 by Emma Sanger-Horwell

-The Calgary Stampede is easily the most popular rodeo event in the world, but it’s so much more besides: a celebration of Western heritage and First Nations Indian culture, a thrilling theatrical production, Canada's largest music festival, and, for ten days, a city in its own right.
-Each July, 1.2 million visitors from all corners of the globe descend to lively Calgary in Alberta’s southwest.
-It's an unabashed celebration, from high-energy bucking broncos, colourful parades and performances by music legends – 2015 saw Stevie Wonder take the stage – to parades, amusement park attractions and wood-fired barbecue beef, it’s an unabashed celebration.
+Although the Calgary Stampede is easily the most popular rodeo event in the world, it’s so much more besides: a celebration of Western heritage and First Nations culture, a thrilling theatrical production, Canada's largest music festival, and, for ten days, a city in its own right.
+Each July, 1.2 million visitors from around the world descend to lively Calgary in Alberta’s southwest.
+It's an unabashed celebration, from high-energy bucking broncos, colourful parades and performances by music legends to parades, amusement park attractions and wood-fired barbecue beef.

 If this all sounds appealing, a visit to the world famous Calgary Stampede could easily be combined into a Canada holiday.
-In British Columbia, take a ride on the incredible Rocky Mountaineer – one of the planet's great rail journeys – or use the city as a springboard into the twin national park delights of Banff and Jasper’s wildlife, picture-perfect lakes and cragged peaks.
+In neighbouring British Columbia, take a ride on the incredible Rocky Mountaineer – one of the planet's great rail journeys – or use the city as a springboard into the twin national-park delights of Banff and Jasper, home to unique wildlife, picture-perfect lakes and cragged peaks.
 Alternatively, consider a standalone trip:

 While the rest of Canada is known for its unassuming, easy-going outlook, Calgary is different; it’s unapologetically proud of its Western heritage.
-Beside the main rodeo event – complete with everything from ladies barrel racing to steer wrestling – there’s world-class agricultural competitions and art and craft exhibitions all culminating in a spectacular ‘Evening Grandstand Show’ theatrical production.
-It is this Western spirit, along with the people and their stories that make the Calgary Stampede a unique volunteer-supported, not-for-profit, fostering an infectious Western spirit that plays across both hosts and attendees.
+Beside the main rodeo event – complete with everything from barrel racing to steer wrestling – there’s world-class agricultural competitions and art-and-craft exhibitions.
+It all culminates in a spectacular "Evening Grandstand Show" – a theatrical production on a grand scale.
+It's all volunteer-supported and not-for-profit, fostering an infectious Western spirit that plays across both hosts and attendees.

-For over half a century, the 23,000-acre Stampede Ranch near Hanna in east central Alberta has been producing the animals that have carried the Stampede's banner to the rodeo world.
+For over half a century, the 23,000-acre Stampede Ranch in east-central Alberta has produced the animals that have carried the Stampede's banner to the rodeo world.
 It’s supplied some 400 horses and 80 bulls to the Stampede and has been the home of many a rodeo champion over the years; its stock has won titles internationally.

 Its bucking legend, six-time world champion and Canadian bareback horse of the year, Grated Coconut is the superstar of the ranch.
 This 725-kilogram bronc is a legend in the rodeo scene.
-He was foaled in 1997 as part of the Stampede's 'Born to Buck' programme that has, over the years, made the Stampede one of the premier producers of rodeo rough stock in the world.
-While he’s happily retired, his offspring or ‘little coconuts’ continue to compete and win international rodeo titles.
+He was foaled in 1997 as part of the Stampede's "Born to Buck" programme that has, over the years, made the Stampede one of the premier producers of rodeo rough stock in the world.
+While he’s happily retired, his offspring ("little coconuts") continue to compete and win international rodeo titles.

 Richest ride in rodeo